PereViader/ManualDi/README.md

 Keep in mind that you can have more than one binding to the same `TApparent` type.

-Resolving a type on the container will return the first one that satisfies the resolution rules.
-(Read more below on `When` binding constraints)
+Resolving a type on the container will return the first registered binding for that type.

 ```csharp
 b.Bind<SomeClass>().Default().FromConstructor(); // When calling c.Resolve<SomeClass>() this one is returned